Easy Mental Arithmetic for Pilots

 Conclusion

 This article assumes that everything goes without a hiccup and there are no issues.
 However, the reality is that there is very rarely a ‘standard day out’ which runs seamlessly.
-The reality is, technical issues, poor weather, passenger issues, ATC delays etc. (or a combination of all them) occur quite frequently, and they all have to be managed appropriately by the flight crew.
+There is almost always some sort of technical issue, poor weather, passenger issues, ATC delays etc. (or a combination of all them), and they all have to be managed appropriately by the flight crew.

 The check-in, planning, aircraft setup, aircraft operation and flight management described has been toned down significantly to help a person with little or no knowledge about commercial aviation understand what a pilot does on a daily basis.
 However, the reality is that all of these areas are far more complex than this brief overview describes.
 It takes years of training and experience to become fully proficient at the job.